 "It's the story about someone getting used.
 I was reading this story about Janis Joplin and how she really loved this one guy and how he didn't love her back.
 So I wrote about that.
 Because I really like her.
 She's really cool."

-'Lessons To Be Learned' is out now.
+Gabriella Cilmi’s ‘Lessons To Be Learned’ is available now.